Aracthor/ascii-minesweeper/README.md

 ## PLEASE DO NOT JUDGE ME ON THE CODE !

-I did this deminor a long time ago, I was very unexperimented, and I didn't do most of basic stability checks (malloc's return for instance) because i just wanted to do it fast.
+I did this minesweeper a long time ago, I was very unexperimented, and I didn't do most of basic stability checks (malloc's return for instance) because i just wanted to do it fast.

 I coded this without IDE, with only a VI (not VIM, VI) without any configuration file.
 I had to did myself even indentation.

 So please, if you are looking for clear and clean code, go to look at another repository.

-Else, you can compile and run my deminor.
+Else, you can compile and run my minesweeper.

 ### Compilation & Installation